coobyHQ/metagen-django/README.md

 * choose a domain for your Service Provider (i.e. metagen.yourdomain.com)

-* generate self-signed certificates for your SP (you can do that here): https://developers.onelogin.com/saml/online-tools/x509-certs/obtain-self-signed-certs)
+* generate self-signed certificates for your SP (you can do that here: https://developers.onelogin.com/saml/online-tools/x509-certs/obtain-self-signed-certs)

 * put the content of the generated certificates under ``saml/certs/``